Your mission, if you choose to accept, is to try your hand at baking grain-free.

 - Coconut flour can also work for nut-free individuals, plus sometimes I feel like we might eat too many nuts as snacks between basic trail mix and my grain-free granola, which is all nut based.

-This week I’ll be sharing a little bit about how to bake with coconut flour, my favorite basic recipe for grain-free muffins, and a comparison of how a few different brands of coconut flour stacked up in my humble test kitchen.
-UPDATE: Here is also my review of various brands of almond flour.
+Here’s how to bake with coconut flour, my favorite basic recipe for grain-free muffins, and a comparison of how a few different brands of coconut flour stacked up in my humble test kitchen.
+Here is also my review of various brands of almond flour.

 Some Grain-free Resources